Twitter bans President Trump permanently - Local News 8

 Twitter bans President Trump permanently

-Twitter has suspended President Donald Trump from its platform, the company said Friday evening.
+Twitter has suspended President Trump from its platform, the company said Friday evening.

 “After close review of recent Tweets from the @realDonaldTrump account and the context around them we have permanently suspended the account due to the risk of further incitement of violence,” Twitter said.